Relational De-Creation

 The cross is the definitive Christocentric demonstration of this mechanism.
 If substitutionary atonement means that Christ truly bore the penalty of judgment in our place, then the cross shows the nature of that penalty.
 He experienced the covenantal curse — the cry of dereliction — the full weight of divine judgment, and death.

 This does not mean the cross and the second death are identical in every respect.
 Christ bore judgment as the righteous one in whom resurrection life resides.
 He entered death and passed through it to vindication.
 The asymmetry is not a flaw in the template — it is precisely what substitutionary atonement means.
-Those in him receive his vindication rather than the second death.
+Those in Him receive His vindication rather than the second death.

-Those outside him face relational severance and death without that resurrection to life.
+Those outside Him face relational severance and death without that resurrection to life.
 The cry of Matthew 27:46 quotes Psalm 22:1, a psalm that moves from genuine God-forsakenness through death to triumphant vindication.
-That movement shows precisely what the penalty consists in and what overcomes it: Christ bore genuine God-forsakenness and death as the covenantal curse, and the vindication that follows is not part of the penalty but the proof that he who bore it possesses life that death cannot hold.
+That movement shows precisely what the penalty consists in and what overcomes it: Christ bore genuine God-forsakenness and death as the covenantal curse, and the vindication that follows is not part of the penalty but the proof that He who bore it possesses life that death cannot hold.

-The cross does not merely illustrate the logic of Relational De-Creation; it reveals the nature of the penalty Christ bore in our place: covenantal abandonment, judgment, and death.
+The cross does not merely illustrate the logic of relational de-creation; it reveals the nature of the penalty Christ bore in our place: covenantal abandonment, judgment, and death.
 Yet Christ does not undergo irreversible final de-creation.
 He bears the curse as the righteous one in whom resurrection life resides.

 Conclusion